 - 8. Select the File radio button and click the Browse button to find your programming file. - 9.
-Select the Device radio button, then choose the APA300 device from the Device drop-down. - 10.
-In the STAPL File field, load the APA300.stp file by using the Browse button to locate the file. - 11.
+Select the Device radio button, then choose the APA300 device from the Device drop-down. - 11.
 In the Name field, keep APA300 as the default name. - 12.
 The APA300 device is added to the Chain Configuration Window (see figure below).